Stages of Labor

 Second Stage of Labor

-In the second stage of labor, you will have stronger contractions of the uterus.
+In the second stage of labor, you will have stronger contractions of your uterus.
 They may happen every 2-3 minutes.
 They may last from 60-90 seconds each.
 Your baby will move down the birth canal.
 Your doctor will ask you to push with each contraction.
 Try to rest between the contractions if you can.
 Your baby is delivered at the end of this stage of labor.

 Third Stage of Labor